Miguel de Icaza: GNOME, Ximian, Xamarin and Mono

 De Icaza started the GNOME project with Federico Mena in August 1997 to create a completely free desktop environment and component model for Linux and other Unix-like operating systems.
 He also created the GNOME spreadsheet program, Gnumeric.

 In 1999, de Icaza, along with Nat Friedman, co-founded Helix Code, a GNOME-oriented free software company that employed a large number of other GNOME hackers.
 In 2001, Helix Code, later renamed Ximian, announced the Mono Project, to be led by de Icaza, with the goal to implement Microsoft's new .NET development platform on Linux and Unix-like platforms.
 In August 2003, Ximian was acquired by Novell.
 There, de Icaza was Vice President of Developer Platform.

 In May 2011, de Icaza started Xamarin to replace MonoTouch and Mono for Android after Novell was bought by Attachmate and the projects were abandoned.
 Shortly afterwards, Xamarin and Novell reached an agreement where Xamarin took over the development and sales of these products.

 In February 2016, Xamarin announced being acquired by Microsoft.
-One month later in Microsoft Build conference, it was announced that the Mono Project would be relicensed to MIT, Visual Studio would include Xamarin (even the free versions) without restrictions, and Xamarin SDKs would be opensourced.
+One month later at the Microsoft Build conference, it was announced that the Mono Project would be relicensed to MIT, Visual Studio would include Xamarin (even the free versions) without restrictions, and Xamarin SDKs would be opensourced.